itstorque/itstorque.github.io/_blog_posts/2025_02_17_egg_sims/index.md

 # Acknolwedgements

-- **Rihn**: designed and lead all the experimental work.
+- **Rihn**: designed and led all the experimental work.
 Built various contraptions for the experimental validation.
 - **Felipe & Rihn**: for building the robot arm ("The Egginator 2000")
 - **Anders Olsen, Boof, Wasabi, Lev, Sophia Diggs-Galligan, Felipe, Sar M.**: Thanks for the discussions on many details of the egg-related theory and experiments, being taste test subjects and for cheering as "The Egginator 2000" did its job.
 - **Di Lorenzo and team**: the original work that inspired this blog-post, you managed to nerd-snipe me and many of my friends on this problem.